thi-truong/census-prep/01_tutorial_get_census_API_key_running.md

 ```

 Does your result match this?
-- **Yes**, then congrats!
+- If **Yes**, then congrats!
 You just pulled Census data with the API key.
-Proceed.
+Proceed with the explanation and assignment.
-- **No**, then reach out to me and we can try to troubleshoot.
-Do not include the full URL with API key when contacting me.
+- If **No**, then reach out to me and we can try to troubleshoot.
+Remember not to include the full URL with API key when contacting me.

 ### What did we just do?